kw7oe/kw7oe.github.io/content/about.md

 title: About
 ---

 Hi, welcome to my blog!
-I am Kai Wern, a Software Engineer at Ditto.
+I am Kai Wern, a Software Engineer at [Ditto][0].

 Here I write about software and life.
 Some of the tools I use daily are vim, Rust, Elixir/Phoenix, and PostgreSQL.
 You can expect posts about these